 top of page

-Open Door Community Ministry provides basic services and meals to our neighbors in Louisville.
-Our free health clinics and mobile resource bus operate on a monthly schedule.
+The Open Door Community Ministry provides basic services and meals to our neighbors in Louisville.

-The Open Door serves free lunches to our neighbors Monday, Tuesday, Thursday, Friday and Saturday from 12:00 p.m. to 12:30 p.m.
-Persons simply need to come to the West St. Catherine Street entrance to the Fellowship Hall and a volunteer will assist them.
-Most of the lunches are a hot, sit-down meal.
+The Open Door serves free lunches to our neighbors Monday, Tuesday, Thursday, Friday and Saturday from 12:00 to 12:30 p.m.
+Come to the West St. Catherine Street basement door to the Fellowship Hall and a volunteer will assist.
+Check our Facebook page for the daily special.

 Lunch1.jpg

-The St. Paul Church Mobile Resource Center provides resources to guests at Fourth Avenue UMC’s Open Door Community Ministry the second Saturday of each month from 12:00 p.m. to 1:00 p.m.
+The St. Paul Church Mobile Resource Center provides resources to guests at Fourth Avenue UMC on the second Saturday of each month from 12:00 p.m. to 1:00 p.m.
+Holidays and weather may affect schedule.
+For updates, check Facebook

 The St Paul Church bus distributes new underwear, socks, and t-shirts, gently used shoes and clothing, hygiene items, and bottled water to those in need.
-Persons simply need to come to the West St. Catherine Street entrance to receive assistance or volunteer.
+Come to the West St. Catherine Street entrance at the glass door to receive assistance.

 RECOVERY GROUPS